andrewlitt/groundhogdai/README.md

   - Test our ground(h0g) breaking model on past movies to see how well we perform.

 ### Tech stack
 React front-end finessed with a spicey express and Azure powered back-end.
-Also used:
+Also used: Google Cloud Platform, Kubernetes, Docker et more.